tijnisfijn/Resolume-Composition-Converter/README.md

 6. Check "Ignore file extensions" if you want to replace media files with different formats (e.g., .MP4 with .MOV)
 7. Click "Convert Composition"

 For more detailed instructions, please refer to the [User Manual](MANUAL.md).
+For practical examples of how to use this tool in various scenarios, check out the [Use Cases](https://github.com/tijnisfijn/Resolume-Composition-Converter/wiki/Use-Cases) page in the wiki.

 ## Building from Source